codelovin-projects/simple-oauth2-server/README.md

 ```
 ## Running the Application & Test

 Start the Spring Boot application.
+Application will be available at http://localhost:9912/.